Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Problem Formulation

-We demonstrate the computing efficiency of ADR-BC by deriving the time complexity.
-Assume the input matrix with dim $b\times m$, the time complexity of the computing of KL divergence is $\mathcal{O}(2(b+1)\cdot bm)$ which is far larger than density term $\mathcal{O}(bm)$.
-In particular, our objective is linear complexity of batchsize $b$ but KL divergence is exponential complexity.
-To summarize, under the LfD setting, the original problem can be formulated as density estimation and density term weighted behavior cloning issue.
-Meanwhile, to further address the limitations of BC's tendency to overestimate given state action pairs, we propose minimizing the upper bound of Equation~\ref{weighted_bc} during each update epoch.
-This approach serves as a alternate real optimization objective, effectively mitigating the overestimation issues $\ie$
+Meanwhile, to further address the limitations of BC's tendency to overestimate given state-action pairs, we propose minimizing the upper bound of Equation~\ref{weighted_bc} during each update epoch.
+This approach serves as an alternate real optimization objective, mitigating the overestimation issues $\ie,$